Tanzu-Partner-SE/tko-guide/workshop2/00-tmc-administration.md

 When you run a backup using Tanzu Mission Control, the resources that you specify to be backed up are written to a storage location that you identify.
 This location can be the AWS S3 storage that is managed by Tanzu Mission Control in your cloud provider account, or an AWS S3 or S3-compatible storage location that you create and maintain in your cloud provider account.
 This procedure shows how to create a target location that you can use for backups.

-1. On the Administration a page, click the Target Locations tab.
+1. On the Administration page, click the Target Locations tab.

 ![](images/targetLocations-1.png)